jon-harper/jon-harper.github.io/docs/abs/printing.md

 ABS prints best under these conditions:

-1. Nozzle temperature: 235°C - 255°C (455°F - 491°F)
+1. Nozzle temperature: 230°C - 250°C (446°F - 482°F)
 2. Heated bed: 90°C - 110°C (194°F - 230°F)
 3. Air temperature: 35°C - 75°C (95°F - 167°F)
-4. Air filtration is required.
+4. Air filtration and an enclosure are required.
-5. Air circulation is recommended.
+5. Air circulation is recommended to ensure an even air temperature.
+6. A part cooling fan is usually beneficial.

-Entry-level 3D printers are generally capable of handling the nozzle and bed temperatures required by ABS; the sole exception to this is discussed in the next section.
+Entry-level 3D printers are capable of handling the nozzle and bed temperatures required by ABS; the sole exception to this is discussed in the next section.
 The remaining requirements center around environmental control, and a good enclosure handles all of these.

-Note that some modified ABS materials (often called ABS+ or ABS Lite) can be printed at lower nozzle, bed, and air temperatures but also have lower *operating* temperatures.
-They may not be as performant in some areas, particularly heat tolerance.
+Some modified ABS materials (often called *ABS+* or *ABS Lite*) can be printed at lower nozzle, bed, and air temperatures but also have lower operating temperatures.
+They may not be as performant in some areas, such as impact resistance.

 ### Extruding ABS